python/devguide/stdlibchanges.rst

 The module needs to have been out in the community for at least a year.
-Because of Python's conservative nature when it comes to backwards-compatibility, when a module its API becomes frozen.
+Because of Python's conservative nature when it comes to backwards-compatibility, when a module is added to the stdlib its API becomes frozen.
 This means that a module should only enter the stdlib when it is mature and gone through its "growing pains".

 The module needs to be considered best-of-breed.
 When something is included in the stdlib it tends to be chosen first for products over other third-party